abrookins/andrewbrookins.com/_posts/2017-11-26-ten-years-of-learning-investments.md

 ### UI/UX Design

   <p class="ui/ux-design">
-    For much of my career, I considered UI and UX design off-limits to me.
-Not only did I have little practice in the craft, but I told myself I wasn't innately talented at it; making things look good just wasn't something I could do.
-However, in recent years I've practiced having more of a growth mindset, and this year I've found myself a lot more interested in exactly <i>how</i> something can be made to look good and work well.
-I'm studying and practicing at design now, and ultimately would like to be someone who could design a software interaction well <i>and</i> code it up.
+    For most of my career, I thought I lacked the natural talent to do design work, so I never tried.
+However, I have a more growth-oriented mindset now, and I'm very excited by the world of design.
+Ultimately, I'd like to be someone who can design a software interaction well <i>and</i> code it up, so I'm beginning to invest in this area.
   </p>

 ### Meditation

   <p class="meditation">
     Meditation saved me during a period of depression I experienced after becoming a father.
 (To call parenting "difficult" would be a criminal misuse of English.)
-My tecnical skill investments declined rapidly around year 5, when my daughter was born.
-However, I began investing deeply in high-returning non-technical skills, the most important of which was meditation.
 If my career imploded tomorrow, I would be happy with the increased time I had to meditate.
 If you can find an activity like that to invest in, do it post-haste.
   </p>

 ### Dungeons & Dragons